 One of the ongoing debates about good governance is centered around the practicality of cutting back on government spending in order to reduce ballooning deficits.
 It is possible that the next few years could provide a solution for those keen on governments both big and small.

 A recent report from Deloitte has found that within the next 5-7 years, as much as $37 billion can be saved annually by the US federal government with 1.1 billion hours freed up thanks to AI.
 Overall, it estimates that 30% of federal employees’ time can be freed up and it projects similar figures for state governments as well.

 Instead of sitting in offices sifting through stacks of paper, workers will be able to focus on creative projects and deal with the public on the frontline.
-In fact business magnate Jack Ma is convinced we will only need to work four hours a day in the future thanks to AI and robots.
-This is a win for people who will receive better, more personal levels of service and for the employee who will be spending more time engaged in the creative and enjoyable aspects of their job.
+In fact, business magnate Jack Ma is convinced we will only need to work four hours a day in the future thanks to AI and robots.
+An artificial intelligence customer service is a win for people who want receive better, more personal levels of care and for the employee who will be spending more time engaged in the creative and enjoyable aspects of their job.

 What tasks are expected to be automated?

 The report cites that the “sweet spot” for AI is repetitive, routine tasks, such as data entry or documenting.
 These high-volume tasks are thought to take up 10-20% of an employee’s time – or hundreds of millions of hours each year.

 In fact, AI generally permeates itself within less important tasks first.
 Deloitte’s research found that over 13 years, tasks with above average importance saw labor input gains of 4.6% while those of below average importance saw a decrease of 1.3%.